FraternityInfoSec/sayhy/index.md

 Individuals in California, the European Economic Area, Canada, Costa Rica and some other jurisdictions outside the United States have certain legal rights to obtain confirmation of whether we hold personal data about them, to access personal data we hold about them (including, in some cases, in portable form), and to obtain its correction, update, amendment or deletion in appropriate circumstances.
 They may also object to our uses or disclosures of personal data, to request a restriction on its processing, or withdraw any consent, though such actions typically will not have retroactive effect.
 They also will not affect our ability to continue processing data in lawful ways.

 How can I access the personal data you have about me?
 If you would like to submit a data access request, you can do so from the “Settings” page of the Services, where there is a button to download your data.
-We will then start the process and provide you a link to access the personal data that Discord has on you within 30 days.
+We will then start the process and provide you a link to access the personal data that SayHy has on you within 30 days.

 How do I correct, update, amend, or delete the personal data you have about me?
 In addition to the functionality available through the “Settings” of the Services, in which you can correct, update, amend, or delete certain personal data, you can also request other modifications from us directly.
-Please write us at privacy@discord.com with the words “Personal Data Request” in the subject or body of your message, along with an explanation of what data subject right you are seeking to exercise.
+Please write us at contact.sayhy@gmail.com with the words “Personal Data Request” in the subject or body of your message, along with an explanation of what data subject right you are seeking to exercise.
 For your protection, we may take steps to verify identity before responding to your request.

 How do I object or restrict the manner in which Discord processes my personal data?
 You have a right to ask us to stop using or limit our use of your personal data in certain circumstances—for example, if we have no lawful basis to keep using your data, or if you think your personal data is inaccurate.